jaidencode/Unix-Optrix/README.md

 - Loads the kernel from the disk image into memory at `0x1000`.
 - Initializes a simple GDT and switches the CPU to 32-bit protected mode.
 - Jumps to the kernel entry point.
-- Uses the VESA linear framebuffer so the full 800x600 screen is accessible.
-- Bootloader prints progress messages while loading the kernel.
-- Displays a simple spinning logo for a few seconds before launching the terminal.
+- Sets the classic 80x25 text mode and jumps directly to the kernel.

-Once the kernel takes over it switches to a graphical mode and initialises a very small shell interface.
+The kernel runs entirely in text mode and provides a small shell interface.

 Use `python3 setup_bootloader.py` to assemble and link the boot files.
 The script builds a small custom kernel located in `OptrixOS-Kernel/` and produces